Note that while I keep an ongoing log of things here, my main table tennis

 - Started online reporting of major USATT events:

-I've won lots of state titles and 22 National titles:
+I've won lots of state titles, 34 National titles, and one World title:

 - 1990 U.S. Collegiate Men's